apache/sedona/docs/download/overview.md

 Sedona supports Spark 2.4 and 3.0.
 Sedona Scala/Java/Python also work with Spark 2.3 but we have no plan to officially support it.

-Sedona is compiled with Java 1.8 and Scala 2.11/2.12:
+Sedona is compiled and tested on Java 1.8 and Scala 2.11/2.12:

 |             | Spark 2.4 | Spark 3.0 |
 |:-----------:| :---------:|:---------:|